mas-chat/mas/doc/MAS-REST-API.md

 MAS REST API
 ============

+Version: 1

 Work in progress.

 Introduction
 ============

-MAS protocol is message based, server driven and uses long polling.
-WebSockets as a message transport can be easily supported when all browsers and mobile OSes support WebSockets properly.
+MAS protocol is message based, server driven and built on top of long polling.
+WebSockets support is straightforward to add when all browsers and mobile OSes support it properly.

 Overall approach is: